 Beretta ASE 90 Walnut Stock

 Beretta shotgun stocks example Walnut butt stock made for Beretta ASE 90 shotgun 12 gauge copied from Original ASE 90 OEM pattern.
+This is for the wood only no metal parts are included.

 Item is not finished as it may appear.
 It has only been rubbed down with mineral spirits to enhance the grain.
 Grain patterns will also vary from the examples.
 Read more below >